-We work in the Nkhata Bay North district of Malawi – one of the poorest parts of one of the poorest countries in the world.
-Nkhata Bay North is a very remote area on the edge of Lake Malawi, comprising 145 villages which are home to around 45,000 people.
-Most people live in a large, flat lakeside area, although there are also some villages in the upland mountain range.
-Overall, the region is extremely isolated and receives little government help from the government or other NGOs.
+We work in the Nkhata Bay North area of northern Malawi, one of the poorest parts of one of the poorest countries in the world.
+Nkhata Bay North is a very remote and mountainous region area on the edge of Lake Malawi, home to around 55,000 people.
+The region is extremely isolated and as a result, receives little government help from the government or other NGOs.

 Some of the main problems facing communities are:

 - a chronic shortage of food, often with periods of starvation

 - high rates of HIV and AIDS